 The Slippery Rock Sport Management Program places interns in hundreds of locations nationally and internationally.
 The internship is a 12 credit/480 hour experience for undergraduate students.
-This is a culminating activity and has been proven to be mutually beneficial to the students, as well as the host organizations.
-In many cases, this learning endeavor provides students with the opportunity to be retained by the host organization on a permanent basis.
-SRU students have extended the institution’s network across the United States and beyond.
-The Aberdeen IronBirds, Phoenix Suns, Atlanta Soccer Institute, Woodstock Golf and Country Club of Ireland, New South Wales Olympic Council of Australia and Salt Lake Organizing Committee have all welcomed Slippery Rock’s finest sport management students.
+This is a accumulating activity and has been proven to be mutually beneficial to the students, as well as the host organizations.
+In many cases, this learning endeavour provides students with the opportunity to be retained by the host organization on a permanent basis.
+SRU students have extended the institution's network across the United States and beyond.
+The Aberdeen IronBirds, Phoenix Suns, Atlanta Soccer Institute, Woodstock Golf and Country Club of Ireland, New South Wales Olympic Council of Australia and Salt Lake Organizing Committee have all welcomed Slippery Rock's finest sport management students.
 Clear Channel Entertainment currently employs several SRU graduates.
 As the system of SRU graduates spreads across the sport workplace, the career and internship possibilities expand for future SRU students.

 Does Slippery Rock Have any Student Organizations?

 The Sport Management Alliance (SMA) is a student-run organization dedicated to enhancing the professional development of future sport managers.
 While education is a vital ingredient to achieving success, the SMA provides Sport Management majors with outside university experiences.
 Students are able to meet academics and practitioners in the sport management field through attending conferences such as the North American Society for Sport Management (NASSM), and the American Alliance for Health, Physical Education, Recreation and Dance (AAHPERD).

-Recently the Slippery Rock Sport Mangement Alliance created a new program to meet the various needs of first year students.
+Recently the Slippery Rock Sport management Alliance created a new program to meet the various needs of first year students.
 The Student Mentor Program (SMP) which pairs a first year student with an upperclassman.
 The mentor provides information, knowledge, and experience that is useful for the success of a first year student.
 The mentors and mentorees have the opportunity to interact through SMA events such as the SMA Picnic and SMA meetings.